Margarete Hilferding

-Margarete Hilferding, born Hönigsberg (June 20, 1871 in Hernals (Vienna)– September 23, 1942 in Maly Trostenets) was an Austrian physician and psychoanalyst.
+Margarete Hilferding, born Hönigsberg (June 20, 1871 – September 23, 1942), was an Austrian physician and psychoanalyst.

 Hilferding was the first woman admitted into the Vienna Psychoanalytic Society.
 Her husband was the Austro-Marxist economist Rudolf Hilferding.

 She was murdered in the Holocaust, dying on a train from Theresienstadt to Maly Trostenets.

+She failed to leave Austria in time for the Anschluss, and was stripped of her apartment, placed in an old people's home and deported on June 28, 1942.
+She died of exhaustion during a transfer between the Theresienstadt and Maly Trostenets camps on September 23, 1942.
+Her eldest son, Karl Hilferding, was arrested by the French police as he fled the Netherlands, before being able to cross the Swiss border.
+He was interned at the Drancy camp, then deported to Auschwitz, where he died on December 2, 1942.
+Only her second son, Peter Milford-Hilferding (de) (1908-2007), an Austrian economist, escaped to New Zealand survived.